rosivagyok/TrafficSignClassifier/README.md

 # Traffic-Sign-Classifier

-Implements a modified model and methods used by LeCun & Sermanet in "Traffic Sign Recognition with Multi-Scale Convolutional Networks", Courant Institute of Mathematical Sciences, New York University.
+Implements a modified model and methods used by LeCun & Sermanet in "Traffic Sign Recognition with Multi-Scale Convolutional Networks", Courant Institute of Mathematical Sciences, New York University, based on Udacity project proposal.
 (http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf)

 # Setup